openlawteam/openlaw-elements/README.md

     openLaw={Openlaw}
     // Optional: This is utilized to apply a class to all elements that present as text input textLikeInputClass="input"
+    // Optional: This will disable collapsible behavior on Collapsible elements when true triggerDisabled=false
     variables={variables}
   />
 );